-You've just bought the latest Android superphone so there are two things you need to take care of: firstly, you need to liberate your content and data from your old Android handset and secondly, you need to sell it, to liberate some cash.
+(Pocket-lint) - You've just bought the latest Android super powered flagship, so there are two things you need to take care of: firstly, you need to liberate your content and data from your old Android handset and secondly, and then you need to sell it or trade it in.

 Backup, backup, backup

 Before you wipe your old phone, you have to back it up.
 Lots of manufacturers now offer the ability to use your own account tied to that manufacturer, which is great if you're moving from Samsung to another Samsung, but not so great if you're moving ot a new manufacturer.